 The Draconomicon supplement provides rules for vampire dragons, who have to sleep in their treasure instead of a coffin (though this is appropriate for dragons; some dragons who got their treasure stolen were unable to reach the afterlife, and had to stay as ghosts) and they have reduced weaknesses compared to "normal" vampires.
 Strangely they still can't get into houses uninvited, though a vampire dragon may decide to just demolish the house.
 You don't have to be invited to enter in a pile of rubble.

-This was expanded further in the Ravenloft campaign setting, which included a bewildering array of vampires: Not only were the standard type given expanded weaknesses (and opportunities to NOT have those weaknesses), there were also Vampyres (living creatures that feed on blood), Nosferatu (slightly different powers than normal vampires), elven vampires (who kill plants and are vulnerable to moonlight), dwarven vampires...
-Even the dreaded Kender Vampire.
-Van Richten's Guide to Vampires, rather than dispelling the classical vampiric weaknesses, lists less common variations and spent a lot of time detailing how vampires got around them: A vampire could not cross running water for instance, but nothing prevented them from being *carried* (including in a carriage); a vampire could not enter a home uninvited, but Charm Person is a wonderful way of getting an invitation extended.
+This was expanded further in the Ravenloft campaign setting, which included a bewildering array of vampires.
+Not only were the standard type given expanded weaknesses (and opportunities to NOT have those weaknesses), there were also Vampyres (blood-drinking monstrous humanoids who are easily mistaken for vampires), alternate strains with slightly different powers and weaknesses (nosferatu, chiang-shi, vryokolaka), and vampire strains that only affect non-humans: elven vampires (who kill plants and are vulnerable to moonlight), dwarven vampires... even the dreaded Kender Vampire.
+Van Richten's Guide to Vampires, rather than dispelling the classical vampiric weaknesses, lists less common variations and spent a lot of time detailing how vampires got around them: A vampire could not cross running water for instance, but nothing prevented them from being carried (including in a carriage); a vampire could not enter a home uninvited, but Charm Person is a wonderful way of getting an invitation extended.
 Oh, and if you're thinking of hiding from Strahd Von Zarovich, remember that as the legal ruler of his domain he technically "owns" any house in Barovia...

 4th edition vampires vary almost as much, including spirit-form vampires and the Vampire Muse, which looks like a goth eladrin.